 - Train division staff on university budget and operating systems.
 Explain budget terminology and present on division and university budget issues to faculty and staff.

-- Provide monthly reporting and updates to all administrative personnel with budgetary management responsibility.
+- Responsible for ensuring monthly reporting and updates are made to all administrative personnel with budgetary management responsibility.

 - Responsible for collegewide net revenue management including scholarship planning by program and by degree as well as balancing budgeted and forecasted net revenue.
 Oversee awarding of financial aid and first line student communication.
-Work closely with Student Financial Services Advisor and Assistant Dean of Marketing and Enrollment to ensure that the net revenue plan meets the enrollment plan for the college.
+Partners with the Asscoiate Director of Finanaiclal Aid and Assistant Dean of Marketing and Enrollment to ensure that the net revenue plan meets the enrollment plan for the college.

 - Work closely with grants department to ensure effective financial control.
 This includes collaboration on budget preparation and quarterly forecasting; ensure that all personnel paperwork is prepared and payments made in a timely fashion, ensure that grant submissions comply with MCE budget and finance plans.

 - Works closely with the Director of Fisher Early Learning Center and Ricks School in all of the ways listed above and with systems that support financial communicaiton with school stakeholders such as rate changes, financial aid and tax documents.

 - Prepares Ad Hoc reports for the Dean

 Knowledge, Skills and Abilities

 - Ability to work collaboratively under tight deadlines.

 - Effective time management, planning, and organizational skills.